Nightingale11/learngit/readme.txt

- Git is versi on control system and it is also a free software
+ Git is  distributed version control system
+ It is also a free software